hernandazevedo/gradle-secretkey-plugin/README.md

 # gradle-secretkey-plugin
 The gradle-secretkey-plugin is a plugin to create a file based on a template, replacing strings as configured for the plugin using a parameter map.

+## Getting Started
+For the example we want to create a file in build time, with the value of some strings as parameter, one of them comes from an enviroment variable.

 ## 1 You  need to define the template file with extension ".template" on you code like this:
 ```
 ---------------------- filename.extension.template ---------------